Van McCoy

-Van Allen Clinton McCoy (January 6, 1940 – July 6, 1979) was an American musician, record producer, arranger, songwriter, singer and orchestra conductor.
-He is known for his 1975 internationally successful song "The Hustle".
-He has approximately 700 song copyrights to his credit, and produced songs by such recording artists as Gladys Knight & the Pips, The Stylistics, Aretha Franklin, Brenda & the Tabulations, David Ruffin, Peaches & Herb, Lesley Gore and Stacy Lattisaw.
+Van Allen Clinton McCoy (January 6, 1940 – July 6, 1979) was an American record producer, arranger, songwriter and singer.
+He is known for his 1975 internationally successful hit "The Hustle".
+He has approximately 700 song copyrights to his credit, and produced songs by such recording artists as Brenda & the Tabulations, David Ruffin, The Stylistics, The Presidents, Faith, Hope & Charity, New Censation, Gladys Knight & the Pips, Aretha Franklin, Peaches & Herb, Lesley Gore, and Stacy Lattisaw.

-Background and early years

-Early life
+Childhood, family and education

-Van McCoy was born in Washington, D.C., the second child of Norman S. McCoy, Sr. and Lillian Ray.
+Van McCoy was born on January 6, 1940, in Washington, D.C., the second child of Norman S. McCoy, Sr. and Lillian Ray.
 He learned to play piano at a young age and sang with the Metropolitan Baptist Church choir as a youngster.

+In September 1958, McCoy entered Howard University and studied psychology, but he left school two years later in order to resume his musical career.